pycom/pydocs/firmwareapi/pycom/network/lte.md

 #### lte.send\_at\_cmd\(cmd, delay=1000\)

 Send an AT command directly to the modem.
-Returns the raw response from the modem as a string object. **IMPORTANT:** If a data session is active \(i.e. the modem is _connected_\), sending the AT commands requires to pause and then resume the data session.
-This is all done automatically, but makes the whole request take around 2.5 seconds.
+Returns the raw response from the modem as a string object. **IMPORTANT:** If a data session is active \(i.e. the modem is _connected_\), sending the AT commands requires to pause and then resume the data session. this can be done with the pppsuspend() and pppresume() methods.

 Has an optional delay paramter to specify the number of milliseconds the esp32 chip will wait between sending an AT command to the modem. and reading the response.